-DVT, on the other hand, can be life-threatening and requires immediate medical attention.
-It’s important to know if you have risk factors for developing a DVT and to receive regular medical attention from your doctor.
+DVT, on the other hand, can be life threatening and requires immediate medical attention.
+It’s important to know if you have risk factors for developing a DVT and to receive regular medical attention from a doctor.

 If you’ve experienced a DVT before, you may be more prone to experiencing another in the future.
 Taking proactive steps may help prevent DVT.